-NE1.3 We will be innovative and embrace new technologies in the management of our community's waste.
+NE1.3 We will be innovative and embrace modern technologies in the management of our community's waste.

-Implement the Lithgow City Council Waste Strategy. .

-Waste Services

-- Provide kerbside garbage disposal facilities within the Lithgow local government area: - o <10 Kerbside collection bins reported as "missed" from collection per month. - o >20% amount of kerbside collection waste diverted from landfill per annum. - Provide 4 green waste collection services to residents in Lithgow, Lidsdale, Marrangaroo, Portland, Rydal and Wallerawang per annum. - o Provide 2 bulky waste collection services to residents per annum. - Assist in the provision of the annual Chemical Collection Service provided by NetWaste. - Attend meetings and participate in NetWaste Programs considered beneficial for the Lithgow LGA - Implement the Waste major works program
+NE1.3.1 Implement the Lithgow City Council Waste Strategy.
+Waste Services Deliverable: Provide kerbside garbage disposal facilities within the Lithgow local government area: o <10 Kerbside collection bins reported as "missed" from collection per month. o >20% amount of kerbside collection waste diverted from landfill per annum.
+Dura into A superior was to call a stient and in the

+- o Provide 4 green waste collection services to residents in Lithgow, Lidsdale, Marrangaroo, Portland, Rydal and Wallerawang per annum. - o Provide 2 bulky waste collection services to residents per annum. - Assist in the provision of the annual Chemical Collection Service provided by NetWaste. - Attend meetings and participate in NetWaste Programs considered beneficial for the Lithgow LGA (Local Government Area) - Implement the Waste major works program

-NE1.4 We will encourage and implement ecotourism and adventure tourism sensitive to environmental and heritage issues and maintaining local character.
+NE 1.4 We will encourage and implement ecotourism and adventure tourism sensitive to environmental and heritage issues and maintaining local character.